carmenhg/ec530-monitor-patients-platform/README.md

 - MP can see which devices are assigned to patients

 API definitions:
-- Register_device
+- register_device
     - This function registers a new device that then will be available for assigning and measuring data
         - Devices cannot double register
         - Device needs to be one of the acceptable devices.
 For example a phone cannot register
         - ASSUMPTIONS:
             - None, any 3rd party device that is acceptable can register
-- Assign_device
+- assign_device
-    - This function assigns a device to a patient -cDevice needs to be in the list of registered devices to be able to be assigned
+    - This function assigns a device to a patient
+        - Device needs to be in the list of registered devices to be able to be assigned
         - Device cannot push_data unless there is a user_id specified to it
         - Can a device be assigned to a patient that already has a device of the same type assigned?
         - ASSUMPTIONS:
             - Only MPs can assign a device, MP_id will be provided when assigning a device.
 I don’t have to worry about where that id is coming from

-- Pull_data
-    - This function pulls data from the db given a device id
-    - ASSUMPTIONS:
+- unassign_device
+    - This functions removes the device from a patient and makes it available to assign to a different patient
-        - None
+        - No assumptions needed

 - Push_data
     - This function pushes new data (device measurement) to the db
         - Device needs to have a user_id associated to it to be able to do this